lenkaback/CancerGenomics/README.md

 ### Processing of the aligned files

-Afterwards, we convert the SAM file to a BAM file, sort and index the aligned file.
+Afterwards, we convert the SAM files to BAM files, sort and index the aligned files.
 As well as, trim the datasets to the region of interest - chromosome X from 20Mbp to 40Mbp (GRCh37/hg19 coordinates):
 ```
 samtools view -u wt.sam | samtools sort -o wt.sorted.bam
 samtools index wt.sorted.bam